iStroml/IVChartBot/ReadMe.txt

 * !catchwp Pokemonname shows a table for a lvl 20 (raid) pokemon

 * !weathercatchcp Pokemonname shows a table for a lvl 25 (raid) pokemon
-* !weathercatchxp Pokemonname shows a table for a lvl 25 (raid) pokemon
+* !weathercatchwp Pokemonname shows a table for a lvl 25 (raid) pokemon

 The bot will tolerate some spelling mistakes.
 So Bulbazaur will be corrected to Bulbasaur - just in case.